Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

 ## High Level Requirements Overview

 To begin using the platform, users will need to register online accounts through the "Create Account" option.
 Once the account creation process is complete, users can manage their tools and determine their availability and daily rates for public use.
 To facilitate tool searches, users can employ specific keywords such as "Table saw" or "Miter Saw" to browse available low-cost, locally owned tools.
 Furthermore, search results can be filtered by tool type and mile radius to refine the search.
-If a desired tool is currently unavailable, users can request notifications when the tool becomes available.

 When a user selects a tool for purchase or rental, they can communicate with the owner to agree on a date and price.
 The platform will facilitate the return process by setting an agreed-upon window for tool return.